os-guy/nerimity-appimage-aur/README.md

 1. Check for a new version of Nerimity
 2. Update the PKGBUILD and .SRCINFO files
 3. Commit the changes (but won't push automatically)

+## Development

+When making changes to this repository:

+1. Make changes to the `github` branch for development
+2. The GitHub Actions workflow will automatically update the `aur` branch
+3. Only push flat files to the `aur` branch (no subdirectories)
+4. Never push the `.github` directory to the `aur` branch or AUR

 ## Usage